 - Identify the key components of the H.E.A.R.T. model for therapy

-If you have not already registered for session two in this mini-course, please click here to do so.
 The second session of this two-part series will feature a conversation with Dr. Sebastian Ssempijja, Ph.D.
 CEO/Clinic Director, Sebastian Family Psychology Practice, LLC, and Laura Morrissette MA, LMHC, a therapist with the Harvard Program in Refugee Trauma (HPRT) who will use case studies to share their insights on using the H.E.A.R.T. model in a clinical setting and how it might compare with using a trauma sensitive meditation instruction approach.
+Click here to watch.